-Focus on the present: It’s really tough focusing on the here and now.
-How many times have you been in a restaurant with a friend or loved one and allowed a work email or a text from an ex to take you out of the moment, or worse – ruin it entirely?
+It’s really tough focusing on the here and now.
+How many times have you been with a friend or loved one and allowed a work email or a text from an ex to take you out of the moment, or worse – ruin it entirely?

-A really great habit to get into is always keeping your phone off the table and on silent, or tucked away in your bag when you’re out having fun.
+A really great habit to get into is always keeping your phone on silent, or tucked away in your bag when you’re having fun with loved ones.
 Those emails can wait.

 If you catch yourself reaching for your phone or drifting off and worrying about the housework when you’re meant to be enjoying yourself, make a mental note to pull yourself back into the present.

-Instead of worrying about the past, or the future, focus on the day you’re on right now as much and as often as you can.
+Instead of worrying about the past, or the future, focus on the day – and the moment – you’re on right now as much and as often as you can.
 Make each day the best that it can possibly be.